-Status: The Board began evaluating conversion exemptions within 14 CCR § 1104.1 in September 2020 and will continue to work through these issues into 2021.
+Status: The Board began evaluating conversion exemptions within 14 CCR § 1104.1 in September 2020 and continues to evaluate the issue and potential solutions.

-2. Utility ROW Operations
+Utility ROW Operations

 Objective: Existing regulations related to the exemptions from portions of the Forest Practice Act for construction and maintenance of right-of-way's within 14 CCR § 1104.1(b) and (c) lack significant clarity related to the submission of notices, general application, mapping, and other requirements.